zvigrinberg/exhort-service-readiness-experiment/README.md

 account the status of all providers of exhort, the service will forward traffic to all pods, including ones that has internet problems.

 ## How to Simulate a faulty pod/node
-Since exhort image is very minimal, without network tools, we won't tweak the network interfaces of the application container inside the pod, in order to simulate broken internet connectivity. it's also quite complicated, as in such case you need to cherry-pick the right network interface, and disable/turn it off,  but you need to make sure that this network interface is the one that bridge the pod' container to the default/internet gateway address, and not network interface responsible for internal pod to pod and service to pod networking.
+Since exhort image is very minimal, without network tools, and without package manager to install such tools ( for security and pull image performance reasons) , we won't manipulate the network interfaces of the application container inside the pod, in order to simulate broken internet connectivity. it's also quite complicated, as in such case you need to cherry-pick the right network interface, and disable/turn it off,  but you need to make sure that this network interface is the one that bridge the pod' container to the default/internet gateway address, and not network interface responsible for internal pod to pod and service to pod networking.
-Instead of this ( as not possible with exhort image and quite complicated and not worthawhile even if it was possible), we will use a different a approach, describe in the following section.
+Instead of this ( as not possible with exhort image and quite complicated and not worthawhile even if it was possible), we will use a different a approach, described in the following section.

 ## Procedure - 2 Ways to Simulate a pod failure